qthurier/event_registry_project/README.md

     │
     ├── phq_utils/            <- python files with utils functions
     │
-    ├── README.md             <- the top-level README for people checking this project.
+    ├── README.md             <- the top-level README for people checking this project

 Project Dependencies
 ------------

-After cloning the repo your python (project has been tested with Python 3.6) need to be able to access phq_utils.
+After cloning this repo, your python (preferably Python 3.6) need to be able to access phq_utils.
 This can be done by adding a symbolic link:

 ```bash
 ln -s /path/to/my/phq_utils /path/to/anaconda/lib/python3.6/site-packages/
 ```

-The project use various python packages among which: pandas, scikit-learn, spacy, gensim, nltk, keras, lightgbm, seaborn
+The project uses various python packages among which: pandas, scikit-learn, spacy, gensim, nltk, keras, lightgbm, seaborn